EVc hybrid battery repair tools

 Toyota Prius (click on figure to expand)

 The hands-on hybrid electric vehicle battery reconditioning short course allows participants to connect Prius pack modules to an EVc reconditioning unit for cell balancing.
 During the reconditioning process, the terminology required for understanding cell balancing will be thoroughly explained.
-On the second day, results of the overnight process are thoroughly discussed along with data processing by the PackBuilding analysis package.
+On the second day, results of the overnight process are thoroughly discussed along with data processing.

 |Max Load Voltage||10 V/channel (Customized up to 20V)|